GautamGupta/bb-legacy-plugins/ldap-authentication/trunk/readme.txt

   <br/>Added option to disable automatic registration of LDAP users
 * 1.0.3 :
   <br/>Added option to retrieve LDAP users email address on registration
+* 1.0.4 :
+  <br/>Added support for new admin menu structure introduced in build 740